JulioJu/scholarProjectWebSemantic/README.md

   }

   ```
-* Following can't work, because in the construct clause it didn't know that it's
-    a list
+* Syntax `rdf:rest*/rdf:first`
+    is not allowed in `CONSTRUCT`.

+* But following work (and more simple, but in the result we don't see it's a list,
+    maybe teachers don't like it.
     ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 CONSTRUCT